DaveParillo/cisc192-reader/_sources/chapter6/multiple_assignment.rst

 This kind of **multiple assignment** is the reason I described variables as a *container* for values.
-When you assign a value to a variable, you change the contents of the container, as shown in the codelens:
+When you assign a value to a variable, you change the contents of the existing storage location, as shown in the codelens below.
+Step through the code one line at a time and notice how the value assigned to fred changes even when no output is created.

 .. codelens:: multiple_assignment_CL
-   :caption: Reassigning a value to fred
+   :caption: Reassigning values to fred
    :language: cpp

    #include <iostream>

    int main () {
        int fred = 5;
+       std::cout << fred << '\n';
+       fred = 8;
+       fred = 13;
+       fred = 21;
-       fred = 7;
+       fred = 34;
-       std::cout << fred;
+       std::cout << fred << '\n';
        return 0;
    }